Skip to main content

 Model of a celtic warrior on a horse

 Years ago, a friendly man with the surname Maxwell noted that we shared similar YDNA on Y-Seq, a genetic testing company.
 We both held an interest in each others family history.
-My paper trail reached its limit and strongly points toward involvement in the Welsh Wars: generations of my Pages seemed to serve the noble families therein.
+My paper trail reached its limit and strongly points toward involvement in the Welsh Wars: generations of my 'Page' forefathers seemed to serve the noble families therein.

 Through the Norman era Baron Corbet and some of his men showed up in records near the location of Clan Maxwell in Dumfries, Scotland, bordering England.
 This Norman actually died in Roxburgh near Kelso; the Corbet family occupied both the Scottish and Welsh borders.
 My ancestral grandfather, William Page, lived along the Welsh borders on Thomas Corbets land in the 1240s-1250s in a place called Aston Rogers.